Satisfactory Academic Progress Policy

 The evaluation will occur no later than the midpoint of any program.
 Student’s academic progress is evaluated at 300 scheduled clock hours.
 At the end of the evaluation period, the school will determine if the student has maintained at least a 75% grade average and at least 80% cumulative attendance.
 Should the student continue to meet cumulative minimum attendance and grade requirements, graduation will occur within the maximum time frame allowed.
 Evaluations will include a review of theory test grades, missing exams or assignments as well as practical skill development.

-In the event of absence, please see Attendance, Absence, and Hours Policy.
+In the event of absence, please see Attendance Protocol and Procedures

 Determination of Progress Status